Sumandora/NyanCatScreensaver/README.md

   - Tools/Remove All Nyan Cats
 - 1 new widget
   - The nyan cat which summons a nyan cat when clicked

+## Installation
+- Download the latest release
+- Open the plugin settings in your JetBrains IDE
+- Click the wheel icon
+- Click "Install plugin from disk"
+- Select the downloaded jar file with the file chooser